mykytaso/task-manager/README.md

    <br><br>

-4. To assign and unassign workers to tasks, I created a view function called `assign_unassign_worker()`.
-I wanted to use this functionality on different pages (`TaskDetailView` and `WorkerDetailView`), but I needed to determine which template the function should render after assigning or unassigning a worker.
-I decided to pass the current template to the function through the context for rendering.
+4. To assign and unassign workers to tasks, I created a class based view called `AssignUnassignWorkerView`.
+I wanted to use this functionality on different pages (`TaskDetailView` and `WorkerDetailView`), but I needed to determine which template the view should render after assigning or unassigning a worker.
+I decided to pass the current template to the `AssignUnassignWorkerView` through the `context` for rendering.

    <br>html: `<input type="hidden" name="current_url" value="{{ request.get_full_path }}">`